Bobota Canal

+The Bobota Canal (Bobotski kanal, Боботски канал, Bobota-csatorna) is a 50.73 kilometers long canal in Croatia.
+It is named after the eponymous village of Bobota.

 The canal is classified as a water management system of paramount importance for irrigation and flood protection for settlements in the surrounding area.
 It is a channel of the first category in Croatia.

 History

 Construction of the Bobota Canal started in the early 19th century with the aim of prevention of epidemics among people in villages in the swamp and their animals.
 Up to that point entire region was covered under Palača Swampland.
 Works without proper construction permits were initiated by nobleman Ivan Kapistran Adamović.
 Construction of Bobota Canal in Austria-Hungary period was the first major water management project of its kind and sale in modern-day Croatia in post-Roman Empire period.
 In the end, the canal constructed in the early 19th century was not efficient due to its insufficient width and depth.